quentinlautischer/452Comp/project2/README.md

 #Project 2
 My projects are created using JavaFX for a graphical rendering engine.
+If there are any issues please let me know.

 ## Game 1 - A* Pathfinding

 ### Compile